jsunecha/jsunecha/README.md

 I am a Full Stack Software Engineer with a strong focus on backend development.
 My expertise lies in creating robust and scalable microservices and RESTful APIs.
 Although my primary strength is backend development, I have also worked extensively as a Full Stack Developer, gaining experience in a wide range of technologies.

 I hold an M.S. in Computer Science from San Jose State University and a B.S. in Computer Science from Pune Institute of Computer Technology.
-My professional journey includes roles at Rakuten Advertising, Zinnia, and BMC Software, where I have developed RESTful web services, led cross-functional teams, and created microservices and REST APIs.
+My professional journey includes roles at Tesla, Rakuten Advertising, Zinnia, and BMC Software, where I have developed RESTful web services, led cross-functional teams, and created microservices and REST APIs.

 I'm passionate about learning new skills and technologies, and I'm always eager to take on new challenges to grow as a developer.

 <!-- 👨‍💻 Check out my portfolio: [jatinunecha.github.io](https://jatinunecha.github.io) -->

-💬 Ask me about **Java, Python, Golang, React.js, Docker, Kubernetes, SQL**
+💬 Ask me about **LLMs, Java, Python, Golang, React.js, Docker, Kubernetes, SQL**

 📫 Reach me at jatinunecha@gmail.com